Hip Flexor Tendonitis

 Common Sciatica symptoms include:

 - Pain down the back of the glut, thigh, calf, or foot

 - Pain when walking up stairs or inclines

 - Reduced range of motion of the hip joint

 SI Joint Pain

 Sacroiliitis causes SI joint pain and is an inflammation of one or both of your sacroiliac joints.
 This is the place where your lower spine and pelvis connect.
-Sacroiliitis can cause pain in your buttocks or lower back, and may even extend down one or both legs.
+Sacroiliitis can cause pain in your buttocks or lower back and may even extend down one or both legs.
 The pain associated with sacroiliitis is often aggravated by prolonged standing or by stair climbing.
 Sacroiliitis can be difficult to diagnose, because it may be mistaken for other causes of low back pain.
 It’s been linked to a group of diseases that cause inflammatory arthritis of the spine.

-Sacroiliitis may be felt as deep pain in the back or buttocks that typically gets better with activity.
+Sacroiliitis may be felt as a deep pain in the back or buttocks that typically gets better with activity.
 It generally is worst at night or in the early morning.
 Sacroiliitis is a common cause of inflammatory back pain.
-Symptoms of sacroiliitis tend to occur early on in the course of ankylosing spondylitis, and may be the reason your sacroiliac joints are tender if you have this disease.
+Symptoms of sacroiliitis tend to occur early on in the course of ankylosing spondylitis and may be the reason your sacroiliac joints are tender if you have this disease.

-Symptoms often aggravated with;
+Symptoms often aggravated with: